Metabolism: How the metabolism works

 Metabolic syndrome is a group of conditions that occur together and increase the risk for heart disease, stroke, and type 2 diabetes.
 These conditions include elevated blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels.

-Having just one of these conditions does not mean you have metabolic syndrome, but it puts you at increased risk of cardiovascular disease.
-Metabolic syndrome is linked to insulin resistance, a condition in which the body cells no longer respond effectively to insulin.
+Insulin resistance is central to metabolic syndrome.
+In the case of insulin resistance, the cells no longer respond effectively to insulin.
 Insulin plays a critical role in metabolism by helping glucose in the blood enter cells to be used as energy.
 In people with insulin resistance, glucose cannot enter cells and remains in the blood, meaning blood sugar levels rise while the body produces more and more insulin.
 In the long term, this can cause type 2 diabetes.
 While metabolic syndrome can put you at increased risk for serious health problems, a healthy lifestyle can help prevent it.
 This means maintaining a healthy weight, getting regular exercise, and eating a balanced diet.
 If you are diagnosed with conditions such as high blood pressure, diabetes, or high cholesterol, it is important to work with your doctor to keep them well-controlled.
 Adopting healthy habits and managing conditions that put your heart at risk can help prevent complications from metabolic syndrome (Mayo Clinic, 2021).

 Want to get insight into your own health?